Last2ticketDEV/documentation/README.md

 - **active** : boolean - If the discount is active or inactive.
 - **event_id(*)** : number - The event to which this discount will apply.
 - **item_id** : array[number] - Specific items inside an event (e.g. [10, 20], the discount will apply only to event item 10 and 20).
 In no items are provided, the discount applies to the whole event_id.
+- **show_invites**: number [0, 1] - This allows users using Generic invite UI to see the receipients list of discount code.
+If set to 0, users will not see the list, 1 users see the list.

 **(*)** - required